EliasVansteenkiste/coding_challenge/README.md

 <img src="examples/hist_masked_sc_SC-HF-I-5_SCD0000401_100.jpg?raw=true" title="SC-HF-I-5_SCD0000401_100" width="350"> <img src="examples/hist_masked_sc_SC-HF-I-1_SCD0000101_159.jpg?raw=true" title="SC-HF-I-1_SCD0000101_159" width="350">

 We could try to change the treshold for each slice seperately.
 The treshold could be based on the histogram of the pixel values inside the ocontour.
 There are typically  two distinct groups of pixel values, as can be seen in the histograms.
-The first group is the pixels representing the contents of the ventricle and the other is the pixels representing the border of the ventricle.
+The first group is the pixels representing the border of the ventricle and the second group is the pixels representing the contents of the ventricle.

 Dynamic tresholding will not solve the third issue which is the occurence of the tendinous chords in the mask.